rcleballo/Smart-Location-Aware-E-Commerce-System-Using-Microservices-Architecture/README.md

 ### Installing

-In order to use this makefile you will need to make sure that the following dependencies are installed on your system:
+In order to use this system you will need to make sure that the following dependencies are installed on your system:
   - Nodejs
   - npm